anguslees/kubernetes-rs/README.md

   currently supported method of client authentication.
 - API objects are currently manually defined and incomplete.
   Additional 3rd-party object types can be defined via traits.
-- API resources do not yet have a representation in Rust.
 - API error handling is very naive.

 ---